spolks-2013-2014-sem1/050503_bubnov/lab4/README.md

 Getting Started
 ---------------

-Start by using netdup to listen on a specific port, with the file which is to be transferred and OOB messaging:
+Start by using main to listen on a specific port, with the file which is to be transferred and OOB messaging:

-    $ ruby netdup.rb -lv 1234 < filename.in
+    $ ruby main.rb -lv 1234 < filename.in

 Option <tt>-v</tt> mean verbose: allow you get file transfer stats.
-Using a second machine, connect to the listening netdup process, with output captured into a file:
+Using a second machine, connect to the listening main process, with output captured into a file:

-    $ ruby netdup.rb -v 127.0.0.1 1234 > filename.out
+    $ ruby main.rb -v 127.0.0.1 1234 > filename.out

 After the file has been transferred, the connection will close automatically.